PelionIoT/mbed-cloud-sdk-dotnet/docs.md

-# Mbed Cloud SDK for .NET
+# Pelion Device Management SDK for .NET

-The Mbed Cloud SDK gives developers access to the full Mbed suite using .NET Core 2.0.
+The Pelion Device Management SDK gives developers access to the full Pelion Device Management suite using .NET Core 2.0.

 If you want to contribute to creating a SDK for another language the work is greatly appreciated and you can read more about the process